-Pride weekend is upon us, and while for many people, it's the culmination of a month-long celebration of the LGBTQ community, for others, it inspires anxiety.
-If you're reasonably committed to good allyship, you may see queer folks playfully dunking on straight people all over social media and wonder how to participate in Pride without making it about you — or whether that's even possible.
-The good news is, being straight during Pride is not actually illegal, despite what the memes may tell you; straight folks just have to put in some work to decenter themselves at Pride.
-This mostly comes down to policing your own identity in space, so that others don't have to, which can result in queer-identified but straight-passing folks feeling unwelcome in their own community.
-In other words, be mindful of the space you want to be in, who it's intended for, and how you can best support that group, even if it disrupts your good time.
+Straight, cis folks have to put in work to decenter themselves at Pride.
+This mostly comes down to policing your own identity in the space, so that others don't have to, since that can result in queer-identified but straight-passing folks feeling unwelcome in their own community.
+In other words, be mindful of where you are, who the space is intended for, and how you can best support that group, even if it disrupts your good time.

 1. Know Your History (And Your Herstory, Too)